Last updated on September 12th, 2019 at 10:06 am

 We ignore even for informative reasons the official public holidays for each place and in our case the “argies” and semi-holidays that exist in Corfu and the Greek territory.

-So in this page we will mentioning the official or informal days of public holidays(argies, days off), the days when few people are working, and there are quite many in Greece and especially in Corfu.
+So in this page, we will mention the official or informal days of public holidays(argies, days off), the days when few people are working, and there are quite many in Greece and especially in Corfu.

 Public Holiday Days in Corfu and Greece